aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formatcondition/_index.md

 ```

 The applicable time period in a "date occurring\\u9225? conditional formatting rule.
 Valid only for type = timePeriod.
 The default value is TimePeriodType.Today.
-[TimePeriodType](../../com.aspose.cells/timeperiodtype).
+See [TimePeriodType](../../com.aspose.cells/timeperiodtype).

 **Returns:**
 int